Two monoidal structures on Satake category in mixed characteristic: Preliminaries

-be the open immersion.
-Then the following result holds. \begin{lemm} Let $A\in \Shet((\Spd C)^2,\Lambda)$ be a constant sheaf of a finitely generated $\Lambda$-module, where $\Shet(-,\Lambda)$ is the full subcategory of $\Det(-,\Lambda)$ consisting of complexes concentrated in degree 0.
+} To prove the main theorem, we reduce, in a certain sense, to the case over $(\Spd C)^2_{\Wdisj}$ by using $j^*$, where the above splitting is applied.
+The following lemma is necessary for this reduction: \begin{lemm} Let $A\in \Shet((\Spd C)^2,\Lambda)$ be a constant sheaf of a finitely generated $\Lambda$-module, where $\Shet(-,\Lambda)$ is the full subcategory of $\Det(-,\Lambda)$ consisting of complexes concentrated in degree 0.
 Then the natural map